 The Historic Gardens are where Sarah P. Duke Gardens began in 1934, with an iris garden in what is now the South Lawn.
 Alas, having been planted in a valley, the garden flooded soon thereafter.
 That event gave rise to the idea of the Italianate-style Terrace Gardens, designed by noted landscape architect Ellen Biddle Shipman and dedicated in 1939.The Fish Pool is located at the bottom of the Terraces, adjacent to the Leubuscher Rock Garden and the Frances P. Rollins Overlook.
 Surrounding the Terraces are smaller gardens, including the Walker Dillard Kirby Perennial Allée, Memorial Garden, Azalea Court, Butterfly Garden and Camellia Garden.
 The Dawn Redwood (Metasequoia glyptostroboides) near the foot of the Terraces, a species once thought extinct, was planted in 1949.

 Topped by a wisteria-covered pergola, the Terrace beds are filled each season with marvelous combinations of bulbs, annuals, perennials, ornamental grasses, trees and shrubs.
 Container plantings complement the landscape designs.
-You may have noticed that the wisteria is getting a brand new start at the pergola.
+You may have noticed that the wisteria got a brand new start at the pergola a few years ago.
 Read more about our Pergola Restoration Project.

 Rose Garden and Roney Fountain